EthicalAniruddha/AI-Pong/README.md

-# Pong Game with AI
+# Pong Game 2 with AI

 Using raylib for first time.
 I have made a simple pong game using C++ and raylib.

 ## Some Features

 * Player vs. AI match.
+* Auto match on
 * Added collision for ball with paddle and screen.
-* Added only win condition.
+* Removed win condition.
-* Reset the game by pressing spacebar.
+* Removed, reset the game by pressing spacebar.
-* Displayed framerate.
+* Displayed framerate, ball x and ball y position.
+* Updated UI

 ## Build Instructions